ibmo96/triangle-challenge/README.md

 The type of the Triangle (equilateral, isosceles or scalene) is implemented as an Enum.
 This increases the readability throughout the API.

 ## Comparable interface
 The Triangle class implements Comparable.
 This was done to facilitate the need of sorting and ordering in future development.
 Here, Triangles are sorted according the areas, but this can be changed.
+So for future use, if one had a list **`List<Triangle> triangles`** it would be enough to sort using **`Collections.sort(triangles)`**.

 # Using Gradle